-- ✓ Philip W. Anderson's 1972 "more is different" slogan: - criticism of the reductionist/constructionist hard line: "after discovering the fundamental laws, it is just a matter of reconstructing from them" - ...however, particle physics does not help solid state physics or biology! - reconstructionism crashes on the cliffs of scale and complexity - hierarchy levels of science show qualitative leaps (new properties) - psychology is not just applied biology, biology is not applied chemistry - [but this does not imply any unknown external force, either] - ✓ notion of "critical mass" - ex: need enough ants for a pheromone trail to form - ex: need enough chemical types for an autocatalytic set to appear - ✓ phase transitions in parameter space - broken symmetry - transition from randomness or chaos to order
+- ✓ Philip W. Anderson's 1972 slogan "More is different": - criticism of the reductionist/constructionist hard line: "after discovering the fundamental laws, it is just a matter of reconstructing from them" - ...however, particle physics does not help solid state physics or biology! - reconstructionism crashes on the cliffs of scale and complexity - hierarchy levels of science show qualitative leaps (new properties) - psychology is not just applied biology, biology is not applied chemistry - ...yet again, this does not imply any unknown external or mysterious force; only a fundamental limitation in our analytical tools - ✓ notion of "critical mass" - ex: need enough ants for a pheromone trail to form - ex: need enough chemical types for an autocatalytic set to appear - ✓ phase transitions in parameter space - broken symmetry - transition from randomness or chaos to order